shrey150/post-away/README.md

 Check it out at: http://www.post-away.tk or http://shrey150.koding.com/post-away/index.php.

- **Notice: One file (connect.php) has not been included due to my personal password and hackers gaining access to the database.**
+ **Notice: Certain code or files have not been included due to security risk.**